noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

  1.0  1.0  1.0
  1.0  1.0  1.0
 ```
 The same holds for `zeros` and `rand`.
-To directly specify values inside a matrix, simply wrap the code used for vectors in another set of brackets and we are good to go:
+To directly specify values inside a matrix, we simply wrap the code used for vectors in another set of brackets and we are good to go:
  ```julia-repl
  julia> A = [[1, 2, 3] [4, 5, 6] [7, 8, 9]]
 3×3 Matrix{Int64}: